-Types of grants and scholarships
+Types of college grants

 The Department of Education offers four main types of federal student grants.
 These are designed to help low-income students pay for school expenses at colleges, career training schools and universities.
 Beyond federal aid, you may also find grants through state programs and private organizations.

-- Teacher Education Assistance for College and Higher Education (TEACH) Grants provide federal grants to students pursuing degrees in education.
+- Teacher Education Assistance for College and Higher Education (TEACH) Grants: TEACH Grants provide federal grants to students pursuing degrees in education.
 You may receive up to $4,000 a year as long as you agree to later teach in a school that serves students from low-income families.
 But if you don’t meet this obligation, the grant turns into a Direct Unsubsidized Loan that you must repay.

 - State-based grant: Nearly every state hosts a financial aid program to help students pay for college.
 To qualify, most states require you to be a resident, fill out the FAFSA and attend an in-state school.
 Some states even have regional tuition exchanges, which allow you to pay in-state tuition at a school in a nearby state.